tst-race/race-docs/race-developer-guide.md

 * All the while, presenting status information to the user (all but the last notification is omitted in this sequence diagram)
 * At this point Bob's device has all artifacts and persistent communication-related information to (a) send and receive messages to and from other RACE nodes and (b) start a new messaging session in the future
+* TODO: Refer to TDB NetworkManager developer guide for more details

 ```mermaid
 sequenceDiagram